Skip to content

 For the most convenient overview of our art, visit Schiedam

 I see a lot, but an exhibition that gives access to that contemporary art for outsiders is rarely among them.
 You have the Rijksmuseum with a nice overview of culture through the ages, but from 1900 onwards, the space for it becomes very small.
 So you don't know what's going on now.
 For that, you can go to the Stedelijk Museum Amsterdam, which shows the world's best.
-However, if you want a handy overview of what Dutch artists have created, the best place to go is Schi...
+However, if you want a handy overview of what Dutch artists have created, it's best to go to Schiedam.

 Jet's letter: 'alas, peanut butter'